Effective Approximation to Complex Algebraic Numbers by Algebraic Numbers of Bounded Degree: Proofs

 \section{Proofs}

-A key ingredient in our proofs is the notion of `matching', that we briefly recall.
+A key ingredient in our proofs is the notion of `matching', introduced in \cite{BajBen}, that we briefly recall.
 Let $a_1, \ldots , a_s$ be non-zero elements in a given number field $K$.
-Let $u_1, \ldots , u_s$ be units in $K$ such that
+Let $u_1, \ldots , u_s$ be units in $K$ such that \beq a_1 u_1 + a_2 u_2 + \ldots + a_s u_s = 0, \eeq and set